 In order to support our liquidity during the COVID-19 pandemic, we took proactive measures to increase available cash on hand including, but not limited to, borrowing under our senior secured credit facility in the first quarter of 2020 and reducing discretionary operating and capital spending.
 In the second, third and fourth quarters of 2020, we made repayments on our borrowings to reduce our total debt outstanding to pre-pandemic levels due to our ability to maintain adequate cash flows from operations and improved clarity around access to capital resources.
-In the first quarter of 2021, we borrowed under our credit facility primarily to fund our annual performance bonus payment.
-To further support our liquidity during the COVID-19 pandemic, we elected to defer the deposit of our employer portion of social security taxes beginning in April 2020 and through December 31, 2020, which we expect to pay in equal installments in the fourth quarters of 2021 and 2022, as provided for under CARES Act.
+In the first six months of 2021, we borrowed under our credit facility primarily to fund our annual performance bonus payment.
+To further support our liquidity during the COVID-19 pandemic, we elected to defer the deposit of our employer portion of social security taxes beginning in April 2020 and through December 31, 2020, as provided for under the CARES Act.
+These deferred payments are due in equal installments in the fourth quarters of 2021 and 2022.
 See the "Liquidity and Capital Resources" section below for additional information on these items.